thaib91/Super-Speed-Challenge/README.md

   - VsCode
     - Only a single vs code window can be open
     - No files aloud to be open
-    - `npm start` has been started inside the companion site.
+    - Run `node index.js` to get the companion site running

   - Google Chrome
     - Only one window can be opened